Complete Guide

 Add saffron water to baking soda solution.
 Genuine saffron turns bright yellow due to alkaline pH effect on crocin.
 Dyed products show different color changes.

 Real saffron tastes bitter (picrocrocin) with slight metallic notes.
-If sweet or tasteless, likely adulterated.
+If sweet or tasteless, it's likely adulterated.

 Genuine saffron has distinctive honey-hay aroma from safranal.
 Chemical substitutes lack this complexity, often smelling generically floral or having no scent.